 Kids’ curiosity is activated by searching in the metalwork for images of food, animals, and any other objects they can find!
 Building this kind of curiosity helps kids become strong problem solvers.
 Kids can also develop spatial skills by figuring out how the images are projected into the ground.
 Parents can help kids search out the images and work together to find them all.

 Kids move from one narrative cue to another to create their own story.
 This activity helps develop narrative skills, which build reading skills.
 With younger kids, parents can ask them to identify the objects in the pictures.
 For example, is this a sun or a moon?

-Urban Thinkscape is a partnership between the Temple Infant and Child Lab, Drs.
+Urban Thinkscape is a partnership between the Belmont Alliance Civic Association (in particular, Ms. Bettye Ferguson, President), Temple Infant and Child Lab, Drs.
 Roberta Golinkoff and Brenna Hassinger-Das, and architect Itai Palti of the Conscious Cities movement.
-Public Workshop and the Belmont Alliance Civic Association were also vital collaborators.
+Public Workshop was also a vital collaborator.

 Preliminary results suggest that families at the bus stop are now interacting around the games while talking about numbers and shapes.
 They are moving, thinking, and talking about language, literacy, and STEM.